zdebar/020-flash-card-app-typescript/backend/Roadmap.md

     mapNewWordsToWordData

 ## Utils
-  auth.utils.ts / more tests
+  auth.utils.ts / so far not possible to run env variables in vscode tests
     hashPassword
     comparePasswords
-    createToken / should it accept User data type or UserLogin verifyToken
+    createToken
+    verifyToken

   db.utils.ts / more tests